July 31st

 Meaning of the subhAShita:

-Discrimination between the deserving and undeserving is just as it is between a cow and a snake.
+Discrimination between the deserving and undeserving is the same way between a cow and a snake.
 From grass, milk is produced (in a cow); from milk, poison is generated (in a snake).

 Commentary: